webqit/observer/README.md

 By enabling observability at the object/array level, the Observer API effectively solves reactivity for a mutable world. **The Result** is *mutation-based reactivity* as a first-class concept in JavaScript.
 Consequently:

-+ you are able to weild *the sheer power of mutability* in programming to your advantage
++ you are able to weild *the full power of mutability* in programming to your advantage
 + you are able to make sense of a mutable world — and integrate with it — rather than stand at odds with it

 ## Quick Start